High-efficient Bloch simulation of magnetic resonance imaging sequences based on deep learning: Methods

 \subsubsection{Multiple Overlapping-echo Imaging Simulation and $\rm T_2$ mapping}

 Single-shot MOLED sequence is a recently proposed technique for ultra-fast $\rm T_2$ mapping \cite{36zhang2019robust}.
-As shown in Figure 2(C), MOLED uses four excitation pulses and a refocusing pulse to prepare multiple spin echoes with different TEs.
+As shown in Figure 2(c), MOLED uses four excitation pulses and a refocusing pulse to prepare multiple spin echoes with different TEs.
 The echo-shifting gradients $\rm G_1-G_4$ shift the position of spin echoes in k-space.
 Through the EPI readout module, a whole image containing multiple echoes can be obtained within a few hundred milliseconds.
 In this sequence, ESP and SG will affect the range of TEs, FA = $30^{\circ}$ and Re-FA = $180^{\circ}$.

-Due to the complexity of overlapping-echo signals, high-fidelity quantitative parametric mapping is highly dependent on deep learning-based decoding.
-We followed the workflow of MOST-DL \cite{6yang2022model} for MOLED $\rm T_2$ mapping, where the Bloch simulation was replaced by the proposed Simu-Net for generating training samples.
+For MOLED $\rm T_2$ mapping, we followed the workflow of MOST-DL \cite{6yang2022model}, where the Bloch simulation was replaced by the proposed Simu-Net for generating training samples.
 A five-level U-Net \cite{34falk2019u} was trained by synthetic data to learn the end-to-end mapping from complex-valued MOLED images to $\rm T_2$ maps.
-During the testing phase, the $128\times128$ overlapping-echo image was zero-padded to $256\times256$ in k-space and then normalized in the image domain.
+During the training and testing phase, the $128\times128$ overlapping-echo image was zero-padded to $256\times256$ in k-space and then normalized in the image domain.

 For validating the Simu-Net on synthetic data generation for MOLED $\rm T_2$ mapping, \textit{in vivo} MOLED data were acquired from one healthy volunteer on a whole-body MRI system at 3T (MAGNETOM Prisma TIM, Siemens Healthcare, Erlangen, Germany) with a 20-channel head coil.
 The study protocol was approved by the institutional research ethics committees, and written informed consent was obtained from the volunteer.
-The imaging parameters were as follows: TE = 22.0, 52.0.
-82.0, 110.0 ms, TR = 8000 ms, FOV = $220\times220$ mm$^2$, matrix size = $128\times128$, GRAPPA = 2, FA = $30^{\circ}$, slice number = 21, slice thickness = 4.0 mm.
+The imaging parameters were as follows: TE = 22.0, 52.0, 82.0, 110.0 ms, TR = 8000 ms, FOV = $220\times220$ mm$^2$, matrix size = $128\times128$, GRAPPA = 2, FA = $30^{\circ}$, slice number = 21, slice thickness = 4.0 mm.
 For comparison, we collected MOLED data with three different ESP (i.e., 1.08, 0.93 and 0.75 ms).
 Noted that the ESP of the readout gradient is 2 times that of the simulation to maintain the consistency of the ETL.
-The reference $\rm T_2$ maps were obtained from the SE sequence using the TEs = 35, 50, 70, 90 ms, TR = 2500 ms.
+The reference $\rm T_2$ maps were obtained from the SE sequence using the TEs = 35, 50, 70, 90 ms, TR = 2500 ms. The total scan times are 8.0 s for the MOLED and 21 min for reference SE sequence.